wryser/GorillaHomesModProject/README.md

 # Gorilla Homes Mod Project
 Unity project version 2022.3.2f1

-Join the discord to learn how to make homes: https://discord.gg/FdqFUvJZ5m
+Join the discord if you need help making homes: https://discord.gg/wryser

+TO DOWNLOAD GO TO CODE AND DOWNLOAD ZIP

 OPEN SCENE BASESCENE TO SEE TREE